hotteshen/graphene-motorengine/README.md

 ## Installation

-For installing graphene-mongo, just run this command in your shell
+For installing graphene-motorengine, just run this command in your shell

 ```
-pip install graphene-mongo
+pip install graphene-motorengine
 ```

 ## Examples